Prediabetes: Signs and symptoms

 Prediabetes typically has no distinct signs or symptoms except the sole sign of high blood sugar.
-Patients should monitor for signs and symptoms of type 2 diabetes mellitus such as increased thirst, increased urination, and feeling tired.
+People with prediabetes should monitor for signs and symptoms of type 2 diabetes such as increased thirst, increased urination, and feeling tired.

 Causes

 The cause of prediabetes is multifactorial and is known to have contributions from lifestyle and genetic factors.
 Ultimately prediabetes occurs when control of insulin and blood glucose in the body becomes abnormal, also known as insulin resistance.
-Risk factors for developing prediabetes include being overweight or obese, physical inactivity, an unhealthy diet, a family history of diabetes, having a genetic predisposition to prediabetes or diabetes, older age, and women who have a history of gestational diabetes or high birth weight infants (greater than 9 lbs.).
+Risk factors for developing prediabetes include being overweight or obese, physical inactivity, an unhealthy diet, a family history of diabetes, having a genetic predisposition to prediabetes or diabetes, older age, and women who have a history of gestational diabetes or of giving birth to high birth weight infants (greater than 9 pounds or 4.1 kg).

-The increasing rates of prediabetes and diabetes suggest lifestyle and/or environmental factors that contribute to prediabetes.
+The increasing rates of prediabetes and diabetes suggest that lifestyle and/or environmental factors contribute to prediabetes.
 It remains unclear which dietary components are causative and risk is likely influenced by genetic background.
 Increasing physical activity and following a healthy diet can reduce the risk of progressing to type 2 diabetes.